 Consider offering candidates with an ‘expression of interest’ application, as this is another method of inbound recruiting you could implement.
 But be mindful that this method may not work for all recruiters and organisations.
 Canva’s Lead Recruiter Scott Crowe believes that an expression of interest doesn’t necessarily work.
 “Not many people are hired via this path as they usually don’t possess the skill sets we’re looking for,” he said.
 In fact, Crowe thinks it’s quite “a significant time investment for the outcome.”

-In comparison, Edmen’s Recruitment Manager, Fiona Gallacher encourages candidates to use their expression of interest, as “it has given us some applicants that we may not ordinarily have been able to contact,” Fiona said.
+In comparison, Fiona Gallacher, Recruitment Manager from Edmen Community Staffing Solutions, encourages candidates to use their expression of interest, as “it has given us some applicants that we may not ordinarily have been able to contact,” Fiona said.
 “At this stage, we are still collating the data but the pick up looks promising,” she added.